-It was the first time we heard Grumpy-psychologist, but somehow I felt a little better.
+It was the first time we heard Grumpy-psychologist and somehow I felt a little better.

 “Ah, hyung!”
 I looked at manager, worried.
 “What about the broadcast?
 It was live after all...”

 “It’s alright.
 It was cut when you entered the mine room.
 There weren’t any cameras.
-Everyone thought probably that it was the end, and we’ll announce it like that, when there’ll be questions.”
+Everyone thought probably that it was the end, and we’ll announce it like that when there are questions.”

 “Thank God...”
 I muttered.